 (λe^(-λx))/[(1-e^(-λx))^2] = (λe^(-(z+1)))/(1-e^(-(z+1)) )^2 for z≥-1

-The PDF (e.g., rate of change of temperature vs. time) and CDF (S-shaped curves e.g., for temperature) for each distribution are shown for the normal and exponential distributions.
-The PDF/(CDF)^2, approximates the entropy generation rate.
-The cumulative integral (something that also looks like a S-curve) is also shown below.
-The total (cumulative) entropy produced (generated) by a skewed distribution process is lower than from a normal distribution behaved process.
+The PDF (e.g., rate of change of temperature vs. time) and CDF (S-shaped curves, e.g., for temperature) for each distribution are shown for the normal and exponential distributions.
+The PDF/(CDF)^2 approximates the entropy generation rate.
+The cumulative integral (which also looks like an S-curve) is shown below.
+The total (cumulative) entropy produced (generated) by a skewed distribution process is lower than from a normal distribution-behaved process.
+It is good to bear in mind that lack of order or predictability, and gradual decline into disorder, is one definition of entropy.